Italian Double Object Pronouns (Pronomi Combinati): How To Use Them

 Ci presti la tua macchina?Ce la presti?la tua macchina (your car)Ci (to us)Can you lend us your car?Can you lend it to us?

-1. Double object pronouns are combinations of direct and indirect object pronouns, that allow you to express yourself concisely when speaking Italian.
+1. Double object pronouns are combinations of direct and indirect object pronouns that allow you to express yourself more concisely when speaking Italian.

-2. The indirect object pronouns mi, ti, gli, ci, and vi change to me, te, glie, ce, and ve when they are combined with direct object pronouns, as in the above chart.
+2. The indirect object pronouns mitiglici, and vi change to metegliece, and ve when combined with direct object pronouns, as shown in the chart above.

-3. Glielo and gliela become gliel’ if they precede a vowel or “h” (gliel’ho detto – I told it to him)
+3. Glielo and gliela become gliel’ when they precede a word starting with a vowel or an h (gliel’ho detto – I told it to him).

-5. The double object pronouns are written as two words, except for glielo, gliela, glieli, gliele and all the pronoun combinations when they are attached to the infinitive (e.g in the imperative form)
+5. Double object pronouns are generally written as two separate words, except for glieloglielaglieligliele, and all pronoun combinations when attached to an infinitive (e.g., in the imperative form).

-6. When the pronomi combinati are used with the passato prossimo, the past participle must agree with the direct object pronoun incorporated in the double object pronouns (te l’ho scritta, glieli ho mandati..).
+6. When pronomi combinati are used with the passato prossimo, the past participle must agree in gender and number with the direct object pronoun included in the construction (te l’ho scrittaglieli ho mandati).

 Test Your Italian